Sinapsis-AI/sinapsis-chatbots/README.md

 <br>
 </h1>

-<h4 align="center">A comprehensive monorepo for building and deploying AI-driven chatbots with support for multiple LLMs</h4>
+<h4 align="center">A comprehensive monorepo for building and deploying AI-driven chatbots with support for multiple large language models</h4>

 <p align="center">
 <a href="#installation">🐍 Installation</a> •
 <a href="#packages">📦 Packages</a> •
-<a href="#example">📚 Usage example</a> •
 <a href="#webapps">🌐 Webapps</a>
 <a href="#documentation">📙 Documentation</a> •
 <a href="#license">🔍 License</a>
 </p>

 The `sinapsis-chatbots` module is a powerful toolkit designed to simplify the development of AI-driven chatbots and Retrieval-Augmented Generation (RAG) systems.
-It provides ready-to-use templates and utilities for configuring and running LLM applications, enabling developers to integrate a wide range of LLM models with ease for natural, intelligent interactions.
+It provides ready-to-use templates and utilities for configuring and running large language model (LLM) applications, enabling developers to integrate a wide range of LLM models with ease for natural, intelligent interactions.

 > [!IMPORTANT]